comit-network/RFCs/RFC-002-SWAP.md

 #### `alpha_asset`

-The `AlphaAsset` is the asset that the Sender sells and the Receiver buys[¹].
+The asset that the Sender sells and the Receiver buys[¹].

 The `parameters`' value depends on the kind of the described asset.
 Native assets SHOULD only have a `quantity` integer parameter in the smallest unit, supported by the *Ledger*.
 See the [registry](./registry-RFC-002.md#alpha_assetbeta_asset) for more details.

 ##### `value`
-`AssetName`: the name of the asset in ASCII (lower case).
+The name of the asset in ASCII (lower case).

 ##### `parameters`
 Refer to the [registry](./registry-RFC-002.md#alpha_ledgerbeta_ledger).

 #### `beta_asset`

-The `BetaAsset` is the asset that the Sender buys and the Receiver sells.
+The asset that the Sender buys and the Receiver sells.

 The `parameters`' value depends on the kind of the described asset.
 Native assets SHOULD only have a `quantity` integer parameter in the smallest unit, supported by the *Ledger*.
 See the [registry](./registry-RFC-002.md#alpha_assetbeta_asset) for more details.

 ##### `value`
-`AssetName`: the name of the asset in ASCII (lower case).
+The name of the asset in ASCII (lower case).

 ##### `parameters`
 Refer to the [registry](./registry-RFC-002.md#alpha_ledgerbeta_ledger).